Rebetiko: Origins

-Rebetiko probably originated in the music of the larger, mainly coastal cities in today's Asia Minor with large Greek communities during the Ottoman era.
-In these cities the cradles of rebetiko were likely to be the ouzeri, the hashish dens (tekedes) with hookahs, coffee shops and even the prison.
+Rebetiko probably originated in the music of the large (mainly) coastal cities with large Greek communities of Western Anatolia during the Ottoman era.
+In these cities the cradles of rebetiko were likely the ouzeri, the hashish dens (tekedes) with hookahs, coffee shops and even the prison.
 In view of the paucity of documentation prior to the era of sound recordings it is difficult to assert further facts on the very early history of this music.
-There is a certain amount of recorded Greek material from the first two decades of the 20th century, recorded in Constantinople/Istanbul, in Egypt and in America, of which isolated examples have some bearing on rebetiko, such as in the very first case of the use of the word itself on a record label.
+There is a certain amount of recorded Greek material from the first two decades of the 20th century, recorded in Constantinople/Istanbul, Egypt and in America, of which isolated examples have some bearing on rebetiko, such as in the first case of the use of the word itself on a record label.
 But there are no recordings from this early period which give an inkling of the local music of Piraeus such as first emerged on disc in 1931 (see above).

-Smyrna style
+Smyrna style (Smyrneïko)

-During the early 20th century, the main centre of rebetiko music was the multi-national port of Smyrna (modern Izmir) in Asia Minor.
-The musicians of Smyrna were influenced not only from the eastern sounds inside the Ottoman empire, but also from the European-style music of the many European communities of the city, most notably the Italians.
+During the early 20th century, the main centre of rebetiko music was the multi-national port of Smyrna (modern İzmir) in Asia Minor.
+The musicians of Smyrna were influenced not only by the Eastern sounds inside the Ottoman Empire, but also by the European-style music of the many European communities of the city, most notably the Italians.
 Smyrneiki Estudiantina was a group of musicians playing popular music for Greeks worldwide.
-After the Great fire of Smyrna many of them (Panagiotis Toundas, Spyros Peristeris, Giorgos Vidalis, Anestis Delias and others) fled to Greece contributing to the development of the rebetiko style music in Greece.
+After the Great fire of Smyrna, many of them (Panagiotis Toundas, Spyros Peristeris, Giorgos Vidalis, Anestis Delias and others) fled to Greece, contributing to the development of the rebetiko style music in Greece.

 1922–1932

 In the wake of the Asia Minor Catastrophe and the population exchange of 1923, huge numbers of refugees settled in Piraeus, Thessaloniki, Volos and other harbor cities.
 They brought with them both European and Anatolian musical instruments and musical elements, including Ottoman café music, and, often neglected in accounts of this music, a somewhat Italianate style with mandolins and choral singing in parallel thirds and sixths.

 Many of these Greek musicians from Asia Minor were highly competent musicians.
-Initially an "Athenean Estudiantina" was established with Giorgos Vidalis and some musicians of the old Smyrneiki Estudiantina.
+Initially, an "Athenean Estudiantina" was established with Giorgos Vidalis and some musicians of the old Smyrneiki Estudiantina.
 Other musicians became studio directors (A&R men) for the major companies, for example Spyros Peristeris (who played mandolin, guitar, piano and later bouzouki), Panagiotis Toundas (primarily a mandolinist) and the violin virtuoso Giannis Dragatsis (Oghdhondakis).
 The musical personalities of Peristeris and Toundas in particular came to have enormous influence on the further development of recorded rebetiko.
 While from the middle of the 1920s a substantial number of Anatolian-style songs were recorded in Greece, examples of Piraeus-style rebetiko song first reached shellac in 1931 (see above).